yzhao-is/Blue-n-White/README.md

 ## Usage

-1. Open `blue_n_white.ipynb` in Google Colab
+1. Open `Blue_n_White_(main).ipynb` in Google Colab
+2. Upload the files in the `data` folder
-2. Run cells sequentially
+3. Run cells sequentially
-3. Adjust `max_items` and CLIP prompts as needed
+To apply the method to other images, refer to the `tools` directory.
 ---

 ## Author